Hakorr/Simple-Bulk-Downloader/README.md

 For some reason nobody has a simple GUI bulk downloader that actually works.
 A simple single HTML page.
 That's all that it takes.
 Sure this bulk downloader can't make you dinner or tell you a bedtime story, but it can download the damn 50 cat pictures you want RIGHT.
 NOW.
 Not after you've studied computer science for 4 years to figure out how to use the command line.
 Just paste the URLs, and press download.

+## Heavy usage

+Simple Bulk Downloader doesn't yet have a feature to detect ratelimiting, sorry!
+It's a simple downloader for light usage for now.

 ## Special Thanks

 - [JSZip](https://github.com/Stuk/jszip)